 Contractors must verify the CIS status of subcontractors before making any payments.
 This verification can be done online or by calling the CIS helpline.
 HMRC will confirm whether the subcontractor is registered for CIS and the correct deduction rate (20% for registered subcontractors and 30% for unregistered).

 Subcontractors should receive monthly statements showing the gross amount paid, the cost of materials (if any), and the amount of CIS tax deducted.
-At the end of the tax year, an annual statement summarising all payments and deductions should be provided to each subcontractor.

 3. Common Pitfalls to Avoid